DaveEveritt/decision-maker/README.md

 ## TO DO

-- [ ] branch master in "static", merge textinput into master
 - [ ] enable deletion of reasons
 - [ ] enable swapping wrongly entered reasons between for/not
 - [ ] make mobile-first with tabs